zainab-ali/reasoning-with-async-rust/docs/markdown.md

 We're then going to model a general graph.

-Finally, we share state, and how not to.
+ - When we encounter a new concept, we're going to look at where it comes from.

-All the while, we're going to pay attention to our view of concurrency.
+ - We're going to add it to our set of concepts.

 ---
 ## Basic Rust